 Provide Secure, Adequately Spaced, Well Ventilated Storage of Chemicals

-In academic institutions, the most serious issue is the restriction of access to hazardous chemicals to appropriate personnel.
-Students and others will steal chemicals.
+In laboratories, the most serious issue is the restriction of access to hazardous chemicals to appropriate personnel.
 Keep the door to the storeroom locked and only allow authorized people to get at these materials.

 The space provided for chemical storage should be sufficient to permit containers to be no more than two deep on a shelf.
 There should be enough room between containers to permit a hand to reach in and remove a bottle without knocking something off the shelf.